ABKodes/Twitter/README.md

 # Twitter
-This is the twitter clone made using HTML, CSS and Vanilla JS
+This is the twitter clone made using HTML, CSS and Vanilla JS.
+But I might add more when I learn.